 Summary: The Voting Systems Reform Act requires all jurisdictions in the state to use modern vote counting technology that produces voter-verified paper records.
-The Act also creates an Election Review Commission to study election procedures and recommend future reforms, sets forth rules for provisional ballots and voter purges.
+The Act also sets forth rules for provisional ballots and voter purges, and creates an Election Review Commission to study election procedures and recommend future reforms.

 SECTION 1.
 SHORT TITLE